Geocodio/docs/source/hipaa/index.html.md

           "percentage": 0
         },
         "Not Hispanic or Latino: Some other race alone": {
-          "value": 30,
+          "value": 8,
-          "margin_of_error": 36,
+          "margin_of_error": 12,
-          "percentage": 0.01
+          "percentage": 0.003
         },
-        "Two or more races": {
+        "Not Hispanic or Latino: Two or more races": {
-          "value": 0,
+          "value": 152,
-          "margin_of_error": 12,
+          "margin_of_error": 86,
-          "percentage": 0
+          "percentage": 0.048
         },
-        "Two or more races: Two races including Some other race": {
+        "Not Hispanic or Latino: Two or more races: Two races including Some other race": {
           "value": 0,
           "margin_of_error": 12,
           "percentage": 0
         },
-        "Two or more races: Two races excluding Some other race, and three or more races": {
+        "Not Hispanic or Latino: Two or more races: Two races excluding Some other race, and three or more races": {
-          "value": 0,
+          "value": 152,
-          "margin_of_error": 12,
+          "margin_of_error": 86,
-          "percentage": 0
+          "percentage": 1
         },
         "Hispanic or Latino": {
-          "value": 185,
+          "value": 197,
-          "margin_of_error": 95,
+          "margin_of_error": 109,
           "percentage": 0.059
         },
         "Hispanic or Latino: White alone": {
-          "value": 185,
+          "value": 189,
-          "margin_of_error": 95,
+          "margin_of_error": 107,
-          "percentage": 1
+          "percentage": 0.959
         },
         "Hispanic or Latino: Black or African American alone": {
           "value": 0,